aws/amazon-sagemaker-examples/introduction_to_amazon_algorithms/README.md

 - [Object2Vec for movie recommendation](object2vec_movie_recommendation) demonstrates how Object2Vec can be used to model data consisting of pairs of singleton tokens using movie recommendation as a running example.
 - [Object2Vec for multi-label classification](object2vec_multilabel_genre_classification) shows how ObjectToVec algorithm can train on data consisting of pairs of sequences and singleton tokens using the setting of genre prediction of movies based on their plot descriptions.
 - [Object2Vec for sentence similarity](object2vec_sentence_similarity) explains how to train Object2Vec using sequence pairs as input using sentence similarity analysis as the application.
+- [IP Insights for suspicious logins][ipinsights_login] shows how to train IP Insights on login events for a web server to identify suspicious login attempts.